sPoT86/ZTPi/README.md

 Changelog:
 v2.2:
  - Changed dispatcher.py and tasks.py to use cachefile
+ - Changed tasks.py and notifications.py to use f-Strings
  - Standardized input for rendering module in templating.py
  - Removed 2nd rendering module
  - Changed Discord-Webhook module to requests